hakeemadli/ClassScheduling/analysis.md

 **Disadvantages**

 * Impossible to implement in interactive systems where required CPU time is not known.
-* Can cause process starvations, where,
+* Can cause process starvations, where, the process with higher burst time had to wait for long time in the ready queue.

 **Result**